is-amazing/register/README.md

 This service cannot be going on forever without your help, Thank you all!
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E8GE56L)

+## Contact

+You can contact us at help@is-really.cool

 ## Thanks
 Thanks to is-a.dev and thedev.id for the huge help and inspiration in this project.
 More updates will be pushed out soon!